jkufa/embyr.github.io/notes/Golang/functions.md

 also be noted that arguments are pass by value.
 It works exactly as you think it should.

+### Note:
+Since there is no pass by reference, if you need to change a value in the calling function, you must use a pointer.

 ## Function Definitions

 ### Example: